By 3BL Media

 The World Health Organization (WHO) reports that this outbreak is the largest and most complicated Ebola outbreak since its discovery in the 1970’s – with more cases and death in this single outbreak than all others combined.
 The world urgently needs to contain this virus and prevent it from happening again.

-GSK is working with the National Institutes of Health’s Vaccine Research Center to accelerate the development of an early stage vaccine candidate for Ebola.
+GSK is working with the National Institutes of Health’s Vaccine Research Center to accelerate the development of an.
 The potential vaccine has shown promising results in pre-clinical (non-human) studies and is now being tested in Phase1 clinical trials in the US and UK.
 Further Phase1 trials are expected to start in west Africa in the coming weeks.
 These will study the safety of the vaccine and if it generates a good immune response in humans.

 In parallel, funding from the international consortium behind the UK trials, including Wellcome Trust, the Medical Research Council and the UK government, will enable GSK to begin manufacturing up to 10,000 additional doses so that, if Phase 1 trials are successful, we can make doses available for Phase 2, which will likely include those at high-risk of Ebola, such as healthcare workers in Africa.

 The leading content marketing and distribution platform for themes including CSR, Sustainability, Social Enterprise, Health, Energy, Education and Innovation.